Mikejo5000/vsts-docs-pr/docs/work/backlogs/office/track-work-vsts-tfs.md

  When you import work items into Excel or Project, local copies of your work items are created.
 The data in the local document at first matches the data in the database, but you or other team members can change the data about work items and cause the two to differ.
 To view the most recent changes from the database, refresh the document.
 This downloads the latest values in the data store to your local document.
 To write changes from the document to the database, publish the changes.
 Publishing uploads the changes you made to the work item tracking data store.

-## Work offline and reconnect to VSTS and TFS
+## Work offline and reconnect to Azure Codex and TFS
 One advantage of working in Excel or Project is that you can work offline and add or modify work items.
-The following procedures show you how to disconnect an Excel work item list or a Project plan from VSTS and TFS and later reconnect to synchronize the document with the work item database.
+The following procedures show you how to disconnect an Excel work item list or a Project plan from Azure Codex and TFS and later reconnect to synchronize the document with the work item database.

 > [!NOTE]
->  If the team project that contains work items for your Excel or Project document is moved to a different account, project collection or TFS instance, you must reconfigure the server to which the document connects.
-For more information, see [Connect to team projects, Connect to Excel or Project](../../../user-guide/connect-team-projects.md#excel-project).
+>  If the project that contains work items for your Excel or Project document is moved to a different account, project collection or TFS instance, you must reconfigure the server to which the document connects.
+For more information, see [Connect to projects, Connect to Excel or Project](../../../user-guide/connect-team-projects.md#excel-project).

 <a name="WorkingOffline"></a>